 Kombucha and warmer temperatures.

-Kombucha (during fermentation) prefers to be warm - 75 to 80 degrees.
-It does better overall in warmer rather than cooler temperatures.
+During fermentation, kombucha prefers to be warm - 75 to 80°F. It does better overall in warmer, rather than cooler, temperatures.
 That being said, the fermentation time is much shorter in warmer temps.
-Move the kombucha to a cooler room if your temps are climbing above 85 degrees.
-You don't have to keep kombucha in your kitchen.
+Move the kombucha to a cooler room if your temps are climbing above 85°F. You don't have to keep kombucha in your kitchen.
 If you have a spare room, extra large pantry, or dining room that stays a little cooler than your kitchen, you can move it there.
 While kombucha prefers to be warm, it will ferment more rapidly if the temperatures are very high and you'll have more kombucha faster!

 Kombucha starter